DaveVoorhis/EnterpriseExemplar/README.md

 *Log In* button.
 The following accounts are provided by the `sso-emulator` container which acts as an IdP/OIDC/SSO server:

-- alice@example.com
+- `alice@example.com`
-- bob@example.com
+- `bob@example.com`
-- charlie@example.com
+- `charlie@example.com`

 All three have password `password`.

 The first successful login will automatically be granted 'ADMIN' role.

-The application demonstrates 'Demo' records that can be created, read, updated, deleted and searched.
-User roles and permissions can be edited and defined.
+Subsequent logins will be granted 'User' role.
+Use the first successfully logged-in account (which has 'ADMIN' role) to grant permissions to roles and grant roles to users.